unicode-org/message-format-wg/exploration/pattern-exterior-whitespace.md

 and 20% of those require a selector,<br>
 and 1% of those require pattern exterior whitespace...

-That's 0.4% of strings that require quoting the pattern.
+That's 0.04% of strings that require quoting the pattern due to _pattern exterior whitespace_.

-This appears to exaggerate the number of strings requiring PEWS.
+Given the rather generous estimates used to reach this figure, it is probably an exaggeration.

 ## Use-Cases